Bgdshd/RoboticsPortfolioB4/README.md

 # Mr Damstedt's Robotics Portfolio
 # Robotic Design
 Drive Train: 4 Motor standard, 4-6 wheels it will most likely change with testing.
+It will have decent strength and speed without sacraficing too much weight or space inside the chassis.

 Launcher: Chain of 1-3 motor(s) working together to draw back a hammer attached to various strength rubber bands.
 Once drawn back its released and launches the triballs forward.